-You probably don’t need us to tell you that you might feel really sad.
-That’s completely understandable.
-You might find you feel too low to share your feelings with others, so don’t let anyone pressure you into talking if you don’t want to.
-You don’t need to show anyone but sometimes it can help to write difficult thoughts down.
+You might feel really upset.
+That’s totally natural.
+You might feel too low to share your feelings with others – don’t let anyone pressure you into talking if you don’t want to.
+Sometimes it can help to write difficult thoughts down.

-It can be difficult and strange to look around and see people catching buses and going shopping and doing other everyday stuff.
-You might sometimes feel like those things are pointless now, and that you can’t really be bothered to do anything anymore.
+It can be difficult and strange to look around and see people doing everyday things.
+You might sometimes feel like those things are pointless now, and that you don’t feel like doing anything anymore.
 This is a common feeling – and often changes with time.
 Talking about how you’re feeling often helps.

 You might feel completely powerless, like your situation is totally out of your control and impossible to change.
-Not being able to do certain things if you’re feeling bad can also be really annoying.
+It’s OK if you feel like this.
+Not being able to do certain things can be really frustrating.
 But you can still get involved in decisions about how and where you are treated, as well as choosing how you want to spend your time – which can help you feel less annoyed.
 Some people find it makes a big difference to stay in control of the things they can influence.

-It’s only natural to have questions about death.
-When will it happen?
-Will it hurt?
-How long will it take?
-What will it be like?
-Will I know what’s happening?
-You can ask your doctors, nurses, youth support coordinator, youth worker, social worker, psychologist, counsellor, religious leader or hospital chaplain questions.
-They might not always be able to give you a specific answer, but it can still be helpful to have some information and to talk through the issues that are weighing on your mind.
+It’s only natural to have questions about death and dying.
+You can ask your doctors, nurses, Youth Support Coordinator, youth worker, social worker, psychologist, counsellor, religious leader or hospital chaplain questions.
+They might not always be able to give you a specific answer, but it can still be helpful to have some information and to talk through the issues that are on your mind.

-You might feel that no one you speak to really understands what you’re going through.
-And while it’s true that your situation is unique, a lot of people find it helps to talk to others who have been told their treatment isn’t working.
-If you think that could help you, here’s a list of charities that might help you make contact.
+You might feel that no one really understands what you’re going through.
+Everyone’s experience of cancer is different and each situation is unique, but a lot of people find it helps to talk to other people who have been told their treatment isn’t working.

-It’s only natural to have a whole lot of questions right now – and there’s no such thing as a stupid question.
+It’s only natural to have lots of questions and there’s no such thing as a stupid question.
 So ask everything that’s on your mind.

 An important note on treatment

 Your medical team will have looked at every treatment option available to you.
-However, you may look through the internet for other treatment options, and your parents may do the same.
-This is understandable.
-These options are often in a different country, will be expensive and may not help you at all.
-If you do find something, please discuss this with your medical team for advice.
+However, we know that sometimes people might look online for other possible treatment options.
+Your family and friends might do the same.
+This is understandable but it’s important to remember that these options are often in a different country, will be expensive and may not help you.
+If you do find something, please speak to your care team directly for advice.

 As time passes, you might find your feelings become less intense and more bearable.
-It might sound strange to read, but some people do say they’re gradually able to adjust to finding out that treatment isn’t likely to work.
+It might sound strange, but some people do say they’re gradually able to adjust to finding out that treatment isn’t likely to work.
 If that’s the case for you, you might find yourself thinking about things you want to do, say or get sorted.

-You might want to do things you’ve always wanted to do.
+There might be new things you’ve always wanted to do.
 Or you might want to spend time with the people you love, doing what you already love.
 Whatever you choose is up to you.

 You might want to talk to your doctors and nurses about advance care planning, or they may offer this to you.
 They’ll be able to help you decide how you would like to be cared for if you become too ill to make choices.
 You might not want to think about things like that, or you might like to talk through where the best place would be for you to stay, how you want to be treated and so on.
 Your family and friends can be involved in these conversations too.

 There is no right or wrong way to handle this news, and it’s important you are able to act how you want to.
-However you are feeling and thinking is natural and understandable.
+Whatever you are feeling and thinking is natural and understandable.

 Where to find more information about incurable cancer

 You can talk to your Teenage Cancer Trust Nurse or Youth Support Coordinator if you’re on one of our units or are being supported by us.
-They have the time to talk with you and your family about what’s on your mind.
-They will be able to help you with any tough decisions you might have to make, and to help you preserve your memories for your friends and family.
+They should be able to talk with you and your family about what’s on your mind.
+They can support with any tough decisions you might have to make, and help you preserve your memories for your friends and family.

 If you’re not being treated on one of our units, you can speak to your clinical nurse specialist or someone on your clinical team.